svellaichamy3/MentalHealthTechIndustry/README.md

 ### Random Forest

-**Algorithm:**
+_Algorithm:_
 Decision Trees and their extension Random
 Forests are robust and easy to interpret machine learning algorithms for both classification and regression tasks.

-**Analysis:**
-_**Variable Importance:**_ The chart shows us a list of variables in decreasing order of their predictive power towards the built Randomforest model
--
+_Analysis:_
-_**Evaluation:**_ The Receiver Operating Characteristic ( is a plot that can be used to determine the performance and robustness of a binary or multi class classifier.
+**Variable Importance:** The chart shows us a list of variables in decreasing order of their predictive power towards the built Randomforest model. **Evaluation** The Receiver Operating Characteristic is a plot that can be used to determine the performance and robustness of a binary or multi class classifier.
 The x axis is the false positive rate (FPR) and the y axis is the true positive rate (TPR).
 This ensures we are taking into account the accuracies of both classes while classifying.

 ## Results and Discussion
+* Poisson Regression: The expected number of mental illnesses in the U.S. is higher than the expected number of individuals in other countries outside of the top 5 countries with observations.
+The expected number of mental illnesses in Canada, Denmark, and the Netherlands are each lower than the expected number of countries outside of the top 5 countries with observations.
+The expected number of mental illnesses is higher when employees have a negative experience concerning mental health at their work.
+The expected number of people seeking treatment is greater in the United States than in other countries outside of the top 5 countries with observations.
+The expected number of those seeking treatment is greater when employer's provide coverage for mental health visits.
+2.275 is the amount to add to the coverage coefficient to get the coefficient for individuals living in the U.S. Therefore, employer's providing coverage in the U.S. will have a multiplied effect on the number of people seeking treatment in the U.S.

+* Logistic Regression:

+* Random Forest:

+## Summary
+* The expected number of mental illnesses is statistically greater in the U.S. over other countries.
+* Employers offering benefits packages including mental health resources increases the number of employees seeking treatment.
+* An employee with a past mental illness has a significantly higher chance of a recurring illness.
+* Employers weighing mental health seriously have reduced the chances of depression among employees as compared to employers that do not take mental health seriously.
+* Employee's awareness on mental health benefits increases their chances of seeking treatment.

 ## Recommendation to Tech Cmpanies

-## Conclusion
+Employers discussion of mental health in the workplace and promoting a positive attitude about discussing mental health is very important, and its absence can lead to a greater presence of mental illnesses.
+Employers are highly recommended to offer their employees coverage for mental health visits, especially if the company is in the United States and if their employee has had a history of mental illness in the past